ceruulean/zdog-scope/public/doc_api.md

 ```
 let ztree = new Zdogger.Tree(...)
-letplain = ztree._plain() // returns a JavaScript Object
+letplain = ztree.plain() // returns a JavaScript Object

 let reader = new Zdogger.Reader(ztree)
 let readJSON = new Zdogger.Reader('{"illustration:'br35bskl', ..."}')
 let readPlain = new Zdogger.Reader(plain)

-reader.Ztree // essentailly a clone of the Ztree, keeping the ids
+reader.tree // essentailly a clone of the Ztree, keeping the ids
 ```

 | Property       | Notes                                          |